identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 The claims listed in this section MUST be issued and reflect grant type and extensions used with authorization server as part of the authorization request from the client.
 Their values are dynamic accros all access tokens that derive from a given authorization response to reflect the elements used in the process that lead to their issuance.

 gty
     REQUIRED - defines the OAuth2 authorization grant type the client used for the issuance of the access token.
 String that is an identifier for an OAuth2 Grant type.
-Values used in the `gty` Claim MUST be from those registered in the IANA Grant Type Reference Values registry TODO established by this RFC and referencing, without being limited to, values established through section 2. of [RFC7591], section 2.1 of [RFC8693], and section 4 of {{OpenID.CIBA}}.
+Values used in the `gty` Claim MUST be from those registered in the IANA Grant Type Reference Values registry TODO established by this RFC and referencing, without being limited to, values established through section 2. of {{RFC7591}}, section 2.1 of {{RFC8693}}, and section 4 of {{OpenID.CIBA}}.

 cxt
     REQUIRED - defines the list of extensions the client used in conjonction with the OAuth2 authorization grant type used for the issuance of the access token.
 For example but not limited to: Proof Key for Code Exchange by OAuth Public Clients (or PKCE) as defined in {{RFC 7636}}, Demonstrating Proof of Possession (or DPoP) as defined in {{RFC9449}}.
 JSON array of strings that are identifiers for extensions used.
-Values used in the `cxt` Claim MUST be from those registered in the IANA Client Context Reference Values registry [IANA.CXT] established by this RFC and referencing, without being limited to, values established through section 2 of {{RFC8414}}, and Section 5.1 of {{RFC9449}}.
+Values used in the `cxt` Claim MUST be from those registered in the IANA Client Context Reference Values registry TODO established by this RFC and referencing, without being limited to, values established through section 2 of {{RFC8414}}, and Section 5.1 of {{RFC9449}}.

 ## Client Authentication Information Claims